tibbe/talks/zurihac-2015/slides.md

   slide).

-## Guideline 5: Add wrapper to recursive functions
+## Guideline 5: Add wrappers to recursive functions

 * GHC does not inline recursive functions: